MicrosoftDocs/powerquery-docs/powerquery-docs/connection-authentication-pqo.md

 ### Creating a cloud connection

-Using the Azure SQL Server Database connector as an example, you can enter the connector settings to establish a connection.
+Using the Azure SQL Server database connector as an example, you can enter the connector settings to establish a connection.
 For the Azure SQL Server connector, the required setting is just the server name, but you can also enter the name of the database and select any other advanced options available for the connector.

 ![Connection settings of the Azure SQL Server Database connector where the only required setting is the server name.](media/named-connections/connection-settings-cloud-connection.png)